What is a brain scan?

-*If your child is part of the seizure protocol study then they will be admitted as an inpatient by the neurology team and instructions, appointment times, and any other information you may need will be given by neurology.
+*If your child is part of the seizure protocol study then he will be admitted as an inpatient by the neurology team and instructions, appointment times and any other information you may need will be given by neurology.

-This test does not permit any movement.
-Your child will need to hold still for about an hour.
+- Your child will have to hold still during the test, which takes about an hour.
 You may want to practice with your child.

 Note: Parents will be allowed to accompany the child into the exam room.
 It may be helpful to make other arrangements for siblings.

-The technologist will ask why the Brain Scan is being done, and explain the study to you and your child.
+- The technologist will ask why the brain scan is being done, and explain the study to you and your child.
 The technologist will inject the tracer through the IV line.
 The tracer emits radiation that is detected by a gamma camera.
 Gamma cameras do not produce radiation or cause harm.
 They detect and image radiation.

-There are no special instructions for your child to follow upon completion of this procedure.
+There are no special instructions for your child to follow after the procedure.